aDotInTheVoid/boxcars/docs/report/report.md

 won't be able to link to.
 Importantly, despite the `Clone` and `Drop` implementation being generic over `T`, the `boxcars_acquire_object` and `boxcars_release_object` functions arn't, as they instead work on any type.
-This is becasue `boxcars` maintains a strict seperation, where the C++ side never knows about the Rust data being stored in cowns, and the Rust side doesn't know how the C++ represents the scheduling/reference-counting state of cowns.
+This is because `boxcars` maintains a strict separation, where the C++ side never knows about the Rust data being stored in cowns, and the Rust side doesn't know how the C++ represents the scheduling/reference-counting state of cowns.